bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 Lat/Long:      48.08041, 11.63819
 ```

 As you can see, there is quite a bit of success with the non-english institution names.
 I was worried it wouldn't return anything due to encoding issues.
-It didn't always work and I often I couldn't find ways to code around the edge cases (Max Planck Insitutes and the University of California family caused quite a few headaches).
+It didn't always work and I often couldn't find ways to code around the edge cases.
 There were a number of institutes/departments/centers which didn't always work as well.

 ```text
 # failed addresses